 The Samsung Galaxy Z Fold 2 is a quantum leap better than the original Fold.
-And it needs to be at nearly $2,000.
+And it needs to be for the high price.
 The front display is a lot bigger, 5G is standard, and the unsightly notch on the inside is gone.
 Plus, this foldable is more durable than the first Fold.

 Samsung has further innovated to make this phone-tablet hybrid a lot more versatile, thanks to a new Flex Mode.
 Plus, the multitasking is better for running up to three apps at the same time, and several apps have a dual-pane view for enhanced productivity.